danksalot/RandomBerryPi/README.md

 nohup python RandomTweet.py $

-The $ symbol is required to be used on the end of this command.
+The $ symbol is required to be used on the end of this command so that it will continue to run in the background after the terminal window is closed.

 #RandomPowerball
 RandomPowerball.py is a program that is posting to Twitter as @RandomBerryPi.
 It uses Python to choose random lottery numbers for the Powerball lottery.
 It then checks if the last numbers it picked were winners or not and posts to Twitter.